Arik-code98/codebase-explainer/readme.md

 ---

 ### Notes
-- The current focus is the backend API.
-A separate frontend UI is planned and is **under construction**.
+- This project exposes only a backend API; there is currently no separate frontend UI.
 - Indexed repositories are stored in the `chroma_db/` directory.
 - Only files with common code/text extensions (e.g. `.py`, `.js`, `.ts`, `.md`, `.txt`, `.json`, `.yaml`, `.yml`) are indexed.